sanel/jarbloat/README.md

 # jarbloat
 [![jarbloat tests](https://github.com/sanel/jarbloat/actions/workflows/clojure.yml/badge.svg)](https://github.com/sanel/jarbloat/actions)

-A simple tool to analyze the size of a Java JAR file.
+A simple tool to analyze the content and size of a Java JAR file.
 Inspired with [go-size-analyzer](https://github.com/Zxilly/go-size-analyzer).

+Features:
+ * Works on Java >= 8
+ * Detail size breakdown by files and packages
+ * Support multiple output formats: table (can be used in markdown or [org-mode](https://orgmode.org/) files), json, csv and interactive html
+ * Support for analyzing the dependency of each class file (within a jar) and displaying dependency graph in [Graphviz dot](https://graphviz.org/) format
+ * It can be compiled with [GraalVM](https://www.graalvm.org/) for fast startup (for now tested only on Linux)

 ## Usage